-Business model optimization
+Business model optimisation

 The global economic environment is characterized by continuous improvements in technology, an urgency to adopt and implement best practices and processes, and the potential for legislative change.
 Assessing a multinational's global business model is no longer an optional exercise.
-Business model optimization (BMO) is the process of understanding the demands of operations and of tax law and integrating them into the business model.
+Business model optimisation (BMO) is the process of understanding the demands of operations and of tax law and integrating them into the business model.
 Deloitte provides high quality, customized tax and BMO services that focus on helping multinationals integrate operational and tax requirements in a scalable and sustainable way in order to help business leaders to make effective decisions on an after-tax basis.

 Deloitte delivers business model optimization services using the BMO Insight methodology, a set of experience based approaches to developing solutions to a range of tax issues and opportunities.